Vintage Fishing Rod & Reel Restoration

 Thinking about rod and reel restoration?
 Awesome!
 There is nothing as satisfying as taking an old vintage rod and/or reel and restoring it to its original luster.
 We've completed many restorations and it is what we take the most pride in.
 It is our specialty.

 Please be advised: if you send a project to us it's best if you forget about it until we let you know when it is done.
 Complete restorations can take some time to do it right.
-Three to six months or longer is not out of the norm.
+Three to six months is not out of the norm.
 If you need a quick turnaround, we may not be the restoration experts for you.
 We will not rush through any job just to get it out and collect a dollar.
 We consider ourselves craftsman and we take a great deal of pride in our work.

 Why does it take so long?

 Attention to detail.
 We'll log many hours into research before we even start on your project.
 We'll track down original photographs to get a grasp on what the rod or reel looked like the day it was manufactured.
 If images are not available, we'll do a "best guess" based on the time period it was manufactured.
+Restoration is a long and tedious process.
+It always works best if we are allowed to take our time and think things through.
+You'll be very pleased with the end result.

 The Process Begins: